 Additional Tip: Collaborating with your new provider on when to close the chapter with your previous provider helps avoid delays and overlaps!

-During this process, we recommend that your project lead is CC’ed on all correspondence between your supply chain partners and your new EDI provider – this way, they are always in the loop of your progress and can intervene to fix or provide clarity on any issues that might come up.
+During this process, we recommend that your project lead is CC’ed on all correspondence between your supply chain partners and your new EDI provider.
+This way, they are always in the loop of your progress and can intervene to fix or clarify any issues that might arise.

 Based on the preliminary analysis of your business and the discussion you had with your new provider, you should establish milestones that fit your goals.
 Remember, each business has different priorities, which means no implementations are the same.
 For example, when you pair an EDI migration with an ERP implementation, companies often use their fiscal year-end as their Go-live date to include all new EDI data in their new fiscal year.

 Testing is complete, which means it’s finally time for your Go-Live!
-As you are moving into production, any mistake here is very time-sensitive and if not resolved quickly, can feel extremely frustrating.
+As you move into production, any mistake here is very time-sensitive and can feel incredibly frustrating if not resolved quickly.
 Therefore, during this step, you and your new EDI provider need to conduct heavy monitoring of end-to-end data transmission to ensure the success of your implementation.

-Support for EDI migration projects is constant, which is why it’s important to always know how to get in touch with your new EDI provider, so they can resolve problems quickly.
-If you are curious about how Vantree handles requests, check out our blog about Vantree’s Team-Based Support System.
+Support for EDI migration projects is constant, so it’s essential always to know how to get in touch with your new EDI provider so they can resolve problems quickly.
+If you are curious about how Vantree handles requests, check out our blog about Vantree’s team-based support system.